Emergency Medical Evacuation

-Emergency medical evacuation coverage is available either as part of acomprehensive plan or travel medical plan, but it is also available as a stand-alone travel membership.
-Emergency medical evacuation coverage provides benefits so if you sustain a serious injury or illness while traveling, you would be able to be transported to an appropriate facility without incurring a hefty financial burden.
+Emergency medical evacuation coverage is available either as part of a comprehensive travel insurance plan, travel medical plan, or as a stand-alone travel membership.
+This coverage provides transport to an appropriate facility, in the case of an illness or injury when there is no adequate care locally, without incurring a hefty financial burden.

 Basic evacuation plans will stipulate that you can be evacuated to the nearest “hospital of excellence.”
-This means that your transport provider would determine where you’d be taken, based on geography and the capabilities of any hospital in the area.
+The transport provider would determine where you’d be taken, based on geography and the capabilities of any hospital in the area.
 While you would likely receive excellent care at these facilities, some travelers are more comfortable having the ability to choose their own care facilities.

-Emergency medical evacuation coverage is just that – coverage for the expenses of the evacuation and treatment received while being transported.
+Emergency medical evacuation coverage is for the expenses of the evacuation and treatment received while being transported.
 It does not cover the cost of any medical services you receive once you’re at the new facility.
-Depending on the location of the medical facility, you may also need adequate travel medical insurance.
-Comprehensive plans and medical plans provide this coverage, but emergency medical evacuation plans do not.
+Depending on the location of the medical facility, you may also need adequate emergency travel medical insurance.
+Comprehensive plans and medical plans provide both emergency evacuation and emergency travel medical coverage, but evacuation memberships do not.

-However, there are some additional benefits included in many evacuation plans of which many travelers may not be aware.
-For instance, some plans offer coverage to transport family members to the hospital where you are receiving care.
-Also when you are well enough to travel, the transport company may arrange for your travel back home.
-In tragic circumstances, most emergency medical evacuation plans will also provide coverage for repatriation of remains – getting your remains transported home to your loved ones.
+However, there are some additional benefits included in many evacuation memberships of which many travelers may not be aware.
+For instance, some memberships offer coverage to transport family members to the hospital where you are receiving care.
+Also, when you are well enough to travel, the transport company may arrange for your travel back home.
+In tragic circumstances, most evacuation memberships will also provide coverage for repatriation of remains – getting your remains transported home to your loved ones.

 Disclaimer: The information contained in this article serves as a general overview of benefits and should only be used for informational purposes.
 Refer to your individual certificate of insurance for specific coverages, exclusions and benefits.
 When in doubt, please contact one of our licensed agents for additional assistance.